Get

 3. Reduced Nutrient Absorption

 Although fiber is beneficial to cats in moderation, excessive amounts can have negative effects.
-For example, speeding up the movement of food through the digestive tract too quickly.
-This rapid transit can reduce your cat’s ability to properly absorb important nutrients like vitamins, minerals, and essential fatty acids.
+For example, speeding up the movement of food through the digestive tract.
+This rapid transit can reduce your cat’s ability to properly absorb essential nutrients, such as vitamins, minerals, and essential fatty acids.
 Over time, this could impact overall health, so it’s important to find the right balance and ensure that your cat’s diet supports both healthy digestion and optimal nutrient absorption.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!